db4rnR/aureuserp/.ai/guidelines/test-linting-rules.md

 # Test Linting Rules

-This document describes the linting rules used to enforce test style standards in the AureusERP project.
+This document describes the linting rules used to enforce test style standards in the project.

 ## Overview

-The AureusERP project uses custom PHPStan rules to enforce test style standards.
+The project uses custom PHPStan rules to enforce test style standards.
 These rules check that test functions have the required PHP attributes and PHPDoc blocks.

 ## Rules